On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 Alta Lake Road (north)

-• Unit 2 – Mid/late March through June.
-Bart’s Dark Trail will be closed for duration.
-RRTI North on to Bart’s Dark Trail will be diverted to Alta Lake Road.
-RRTI access trail will have 4-5 days closure during initial treatment.
+• Unit 2 – Mid-April through June.
+Bart’s Dark Trail will be closed for the duration.
+River Runs Through It North on to Bart’s Dark Trail will be diverted to Alta Lake Road.
+The River Runs Through It access trail will be closed for four or five days during the initial treatment.

 • Unit 3 – Potential summer start (wildfire risk and crew availability permitting) for 2-3 weeks.
 Affects Bob’s Rebob, Billy Epic with intermittent closures.